YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     Task.perform AuthError GetTokenSuccess <| authUser model loginUrl
 ```

-We already have the `authUser` effect so we'll just need to add a command that passes the proper route argument.
+We already have the `authUser` effect so we'll just need to add a command that passes the proper route argument for logging in.

 A nice future enhancement might be to show different forms for logging in and registering.
 Maybe the user should be asked to confirm their password when registering?